Framing Your Growth: The Path Towards Instinctive Mastery

 4. Unconscious competence (instinctive mastery)

-Finally you reach a point where it flows naturally and almost effortlessly.
+Finally you reach a point where it flows naturally, intuitively, effortlessly.
 There is an economy of delivery and no wasted energy in doing it well.
 It comes easily and without mental strain.
+You “deliver the goods” without doing any self-harm.

-You have mastered the craft with a full appreciation of the art as practiced by others- your sensitivity is refined, your confidence is fully fortified.
+You have mastered the craft with a full appreciation of the art as practiced by others- your sensitivity is refined, your confidence is fully fortified and justified.
 You also have command of your own creative powers, which are quickly, even instantly accessible.

 Though your growth can continue and your powers of expression can continue to deepen and expand, it can be accurately said that you have “mastered” your craft.